What is NLP and does NLP work?

 A method of therapy, NLP’s applications are much broader.
 The process teaches people how to use their brains.
 Most therapy is remedial, directed towards solving problems from the past.
 NLP goes much deeper.
 It studies excellence and teaches skills that promote positive change, which generates new possibilities and opportunities.

-Reframing gives you a way to use language to reset in someone’s mind an event, belief, or feeling.
+“Reframing” is just one example of the most powerful NLP tools.
+It opens the doorway into a whole new direction.
+It gives you a way to use language to reset in someone’s mind an event, belief, or feeling.
 An opportunity to see, hear or feel differently about it.
 When you change the frame of reference, you are reframing as NLP likes to call it.
 Reframing helps a person experience their actions, the impact of their beliefs, behaviours, and feelings from a different perspective or frame and potentially become more resourceful; react with more choices than before.
-It changes the way you perceive and event.
-An event, belief, feeling, has no meaning on its own.
+It changes the way you perceive an event.
+Any event, belief or feeling, has no meaning on its own.
 It just is.
-People give it meaning according to their beliefs, values, preoccupations, like and dislikes.
+However, people give it meaning according to their beliefs, values, preoccupations, like and dislikes.